ShaunFerris/Coding-Note-Taking/Web Front-End - jQuery.md

 ```

 ## Basic use of jQuery
+This section will detail examples of basic use of jQuery selectors and functions to manipulate html elements and their css styling.
+These examples are adapted from the freeCodeCamp course on jQuery and refer loosely to the example that that course has you work through.

 When using jQuery in an html document, a good place to start is with a document ready function.
 This is simply a jQuery statement that will execute code in the function only once the page DOM has been constructed and the html rendered, which prevents bugs from occuring when JS tries to manipulate page elements before they load.
 Here is an example of a document ready function in an html docs header:
 ```html
 <html>